Top Foods for Diabetes and the Heart

 For people with diabetes, blood sugar values are forever on their minds.
 What to eat?
 How much to eat?
 When to snack?
+What are the best foods for diabetes?
 Often forgotten are other equally important health parameters such as blood pressure and cholesterol levels.

 Many people with diabetes don’t realize that their risk for heart disease is double to quadruple that of someone who does not have diabetes.
 For this reason, people with diabetes must make food choices that support the heart as well as help to manage blood sugar.
 Check out my earlier post about diabetes and the heart.

 Here are three diabetes-friendly and heart-healthy foods to eat often.
 They’re all carbohydrate-rich, so read labels or search the Internet to learn how many grams of carbohydrate are in your portion.
 Count these toward your totals for meal planning purposes.
 A future post will list additional great choices for people interested in heart health.

 Beans.
 Rich in fiber, potassium, magnesium, folate and several health-boosting phytochemicals, beans are linked to lower blood pressure and reduced risk of heart disease.
 Eating at least four servings of beans per week lowers the risk of coronary heart disease by 22 percent.
 Beans also have resistant starch, which is resistant to digestion.
 Thus, it doesn’t contribute to blood sugar.

 - Rinse canned beans to lower their sodium content by about 40 percent.